Orthognathic & Corrective Jaw Surgery

 What does orthognathic surgery involve?

 The type of procedure is highly specific to a patient’s requirements, and is carefully planned following expert analysis of your facial profile and growth pattern.
+The planning is equally as important as the careful execution of your surgery.

 The surgery is done under General Anaesthetic (fully asleep), in a hospital, and involves a minimum one-night stay after the procedure.